InfinityLoop1308/PipePipe/README.md

 Issues and PRs are welcomed.
 Please note that I will **NOT** accept service requests.

 Anyone interested in creating their own service is encouraged to fork this repository.

+## About Latest Build

+Sometimes, for a known issue, PipePipe may already have a fix in place, but a new version has not yet been officially released.
+In such cases, you can check the continuous integration (CI) system to obtain the latest build.
+This allows you to access the most recent updates and fixes before they are included in the next official release.

+Check https://github.com/InfinityLoop1308/PipePipe/actions/workflows/ci.yml , select the latest, and download the debug apk.

 ## Donation